RafaTVaz/rafatvaz.github.io/_posts/2023-09-19-simple-c-game.md

 image: /assets/img/pics/cppGamePic.PNG
 ---

-This game was made in two weeks in order to learn C++.
+This game was made in two weeks in order to better learn C++ & SDL.

 *The game & code is available on [github](https://github.com/RafaTVaz/SimplePuzzleGame/releases/tag/v1)*